cs399f24/MoraviYum_WebApp/README.md

 Press the orange **`Save changes`** button at the bottom of the page to save the new bucket policy.

 ### Step 4.
-Intially deploy the app
+Preparing initial deployment
-You will now deploy the app for the first time.
+You will now prepare to deploy the app for the first time.

-Before doing so, run the following command while in the **`scripts`** directory to ensure certain `create` scripts will be properly executed:
+First, run the following command while in the **`scripts`** directory to ensure certain `create` scripts will be properly executed:

 ```
 chmod +x ./create_*